ReactiveX/RxPY/docs/get_started.rst

         return value

-    # calculate number of CPU's, then create a ThreadPoolScheduler with that number of threads
+    # calculate number of CPUs, then create a ThreadPoolScheduler with that number of threads
     optimal_thread_count = multiprocessing.cpu_count()
     pool_scheduler = ThreadPoolScheduler(optimal_thread_count)